 Separate listings of the naturalised and doubtfully-naturalised flora are also presented for the use of weed officers.
 Species only present in cultivation are not included in any of the census lists.
 A full data set of native and naturalised species is included for the first time.

-This census data is available through the Open Data website and presented in spreadsheets for:
+This census data are available through the Open Data website and presented in spreadsheets for:

 - vascular plants—flowering plants, conifers, cycads, ferns and fern allies, including native and naturalised species